manoj-chavan-13/manoj-chavan-13/README.md

 - **Artificial Intelligence**: Innovating with AI technologies to offer advanced solutions and services.
 - **Agriculture**: Providing tech solutions to support agricultural advancements and efficiency.

-### Products:
+### Products in Development:
 - **Innomate**: A tech-education platform designed to foster a community of students passionate about technology.
-It enables users to share project ideas, discuss study insights, and network effectively without distractions. **Innomate** is set to launch next year.
+It will enable users to share project ideas, discuss study insights, and network effectively without distractions. **Innomate** is currently in development and is planned to launch next year.
-- **QCON AI**: An advanced AI system that offers human-like interaction, reasoning, and conversational abilities.
-It aims to revolutionize how we interact with artificial intelligence. **QCON AI** is also scheduled for launch next year.
+- **QCON AI**: An advanced AI system offering human-like interaction, reasoning, and conversational abilities. **QCON AI** aims to revolutionize how we interact with artificial intelligence and is also in development with a planned launch next year.

 ## 🌟 MAU (Mathematical and Algorithmic Utility)

 MAU is a cutting-edge programming language developed by Minta to simplify mathematical and algorithmic computations.
 It combines human-readable syntax with powerful arithmetic capabilities to offer a versatile tool for developers.
+MAU is currently in development and aims to become a globally recognized language for both academic and practical applications.

 ### Key Features:
 - **Human-Readable Syntax**: Designed to be easy to read and write, making complex mathematical and algorithmic tasks more approachable.
 - **Efficient Arithmetic Operations**: Optimized for high-performance calculations and algorithmic tasks.
 - **Broad Applicability**: Suitable for a wide range of applications, from academic research to practical development.

-MAU aims to become a globally recognized language, bridging the gap between human-friendly syntax and efficient computational performance.

 ## 🤝 Interested in Collaborating?